X-LANCE/Mobile-Env/docs/env-usage-en.md

 can check the installation path of the ADK (Android SDK Location).
 It is commonly `~/Android/Sdk`.
 The desired version can be selected in the list below.
-It is recommended to install Android 11 (API Level 30), as it is observed in the test that, on the `amd64` host devices, the Android 11 emulator and image offer the best support for the `arm` packages.
+It is recommended to install Android 11 (API Level 30), as it is observed in the test that, on the `amd64` host devices, Android 11 emulator and image offer the best support for the `arm` packages.

 ![Android SDK Manager](images/android-sdk-manager.png)